RodGal-2020/RodGal-2020/README.md

 ## About me
 Hello there!
-I'm José Antonio, also known as Xopre, a computer science student at the Universidad de Sevilla, finishing the master MULCIA and getting ready to become a predoctoral fellow, focusing my thesis on Explainable Artificial Intelligence (XAI).
+I'm José Antonio, also known as Xopre, a matematician and statistic currently finishing a master in artificial intelligence at the Universidad de Sevilla.
+At the same time I'm working in the [TAL.IA project](https://github.com/TAL-IA), focused on Sign Languages and AI, getting ready to become a predoctoral fellow in the short-term, focusing my thesis on Explainable Artificial Intelligence (XAI).

 ## Interests